 While the Porter 46 harness isn’t perfect, it isn’t the worst either, and if you are staying mainly in hotels or hostels (rather than camping or trekking) it won’t be too much of an issue.

 When I received my Porter 46 I was initially a bit surprised by the color.
 I chose the Castle Grey option, which in product photos looks like dark grey, but in reality it’s a light brown (or perhaps beige or khaki?).
 I like it now but it’s not what I expected at first.

 If you’re after a darker color, I would suggest simply getting the Black version, which in reality actually looks more like dark grey.
 Osprey uses slightly reflective fabrics which can look different depending on the light.
 Expect the bags to look brighter in person than they do in the product pictures.

 The Porter 46 is a clever backpack.
 I have long been a fan of the Farpoint product line, but I must admit the Porter has made an equally great impression on me.
 I love the numerous places to store smaller items, as well as the snug and well-placed laptop compartment.
 The integrated travel organizer is fantastic.

-I still recommend getting a Farpoint if you’re going on a more adventurous trip or expect to carry the bag on your back for longer periods of time.
-They are somewhat more comfortable to wear, and also come in two sizes (M and L) whereas the Porter is a one-size-fits-all.
+I still recommend getting a Farpoint (or a similar bag) if you’re going on a more adventurous trip or expect to carry the bag on your back for longer periods of time.
+The Farpoint is more comfortable to wear and also comes in two sizes (M and L) whereas the Porter is a one-size-fits-all.

 That said, if you’re just going to be wearing your bag on the way to your hostel/hotel or during transit, then the Porter 46 is a fantastic choice.